The Sir John Monash Centre is open

 Book your visit. – The Sir John Monash Centre is open

-Learn about these events and how to take part. – Anzac Day on the Western front
+Learn More – Anzac Day 2026 on the Western Front

 About the Sir John Monash Centre